Damonlee005/airgap-agent/README.md

 - [ ] Python agent
 - [ ] Network isolation testing
 - [ ] Demo and writeup
+## Where I want to take this
+Right now this is running on test prompts and basic inputs.
+Eventually I want to feed it real engineering data, simulation files, and technical documentation and see if it can actually do something useful inside a real workflow.
+The whole point of building it this way is that it could realistically be dropped into a sensitive environment where cloud AI just isn't an option.
+That's what I'm building toward.

 ## Author
 Student at the University of Tennessee.